-- 87. The provision of this Local Green Network will require the Parish Council to work with developers and landowners as part of a long-term aspiration to connect existing routes and to create a wider green network.
+- to rank what type of community facility was most needed.
+Significantly 'more open spaces' scored the highest. - 87.
+The provision of this Local Green Network will require the Parish Council to work with developers and landowners as part of a long-term aspiration to connect existing routes and to create a wider green network.
 This is a community aspiration (see Appendix A).
 Opportunities will be taken to work with developers to ensure that existing public rights of way are protected. - 88.
 Accessibility for all to existing and new green infrastructure is important to the community and the use of S106 contributions to improve access for all is supported.

-Policy 5 Creating a Local Green Network
+Policy DNP5 Creating a Local Green Network

-- 1. Otherwise acceptable proposals which will contribute to protecting and improving Public Rights of Way where practicable (or which diverts them where necessary) will be supported. - 2.
-Proposals should, as appropriate to their scale, nature and location, demonstrate the way in which they would; - a) protect and where possible extend footpaths and cycle routes, - b) enhance the attractiveness of walking and non-motorised transport in and around the Parish, - c) add to the connectivity between existing footpaths, roadways and cycle ways in and around the Parish, - d) accommodate the requirements of people with limited mobility to access existing and any new Green Infrastructure provision. - 3.
+- Otherwise acceptable proposals which will contribute to protecting and improving Public Rights of Way where practicable (or which diverts them where necessary) will be supported. - 2.
+Proposals should, as appropriate to their scale, nature and location, demonstrate the way in which they would; - a) protect and where possible extend footpaths and cycle routes, - b) enhance the attractiveness of walking and non-motorised transport in and around the Parish. - c) add to the connectivity between existing footpaths, roadways and cycle ways in and around the Parish, - d) accommodate the requirements of people with limited mobility to access existing and any new Green Infrastructure provision. - 3.
 Development proposals should take into account the historic Coffin Trail (ProW) and its ancient hedgerow, proposals should ensure its north south route is protected. - 4.
 A layout which promotes new connections to existing walking and cycling routes will ensure new development is integrated with the existing settlements and will be supported. - 5.
 Opportunities to improve non-vehicular linkages between existing routes from the edge of Dordon into its centre and to the open spaces within Dordon are supported. - 6.
-Proposals which enhance pedestrian safety along New Street and Long Street in accordance with national guidance will be supported.
+Proposals which enhance pedestrian safety along New Street and Long Street in accordance with national guidance (NPPF Paragraph 112 a) and c)) will be supported.

-&lt;sup>48 All contributions must relate directly to the development in order to be compliant with paragraph 57 of the NPPF
+&lt;sup>48 All contributions must relate directly to the development in order to be compliant with paragraph 57 of the